ignacioalvmar/ignacioalvmar.github.io/_publications/2018-emotional-garage-a-workshop-on-in-car-emotion-reco.md

 date: 2018-01-01
 venue: 'Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications AutomotiveUI 2018'
 paperurl: https://dl.acm.org/doi/abs/10.1145/3239092.3239098
 citation: 'Ignacio Alvarez et al..
 (2018).
 Emotional GaRage: A workshop on in-car emotion recognition and regulation.
-Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI 2018).'
+Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications AutomotiveUI 2018.'
 ---

-Published in *Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications*, ACM 2018
+Published in *'Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications AutomotiveUI 2018'*, ACM 2018

 ## Abstract